rvserna/CSCK541_EMA_GroupB/README.md

     then run the client.py
     you will see a new file groupb.txt is generated at the same directory.

+Run the client.py for client's response to server.

 # Tests

 (1) Unit test for print to screen and file command